danilocangucu/hsk-bikeapp/README.md

 ./database/dbcreate.sh
 ```

-This will create the database for the application and download the data from the CSV files.
-The data will be saved to `hsk-city-bike-app.db`.
+This command will create the database for the application and download the datasets of Journeys and Stations provided in the pre-assignment.
+The resulting data will be saved to hsk-city-bike-app.db.
 During the import process:

 - Bike journeys that lasted less than 10 seconds and covered distances shorter than 10m have been removed;
 - The number of journeys that started and ended from each station has been counted; and